-There are different types of support you can offer to someone when they are facing defensive behaviors.
+Private/Personal: There are different types of support you can offer to someone when they are facing defensive behaviors.
 The first being to offer it privately.
-Many times when a friend is facing such behaviors I have offered behind the scenes support.
-I have not stood up publicly in support of them in these cases if they ask me not to or when it is not appropriate or it feels like a risk I’m not prepared to take.
+Many times when a friend is facing such behaviors I have offered behind-the-scenes support.
+I have not stood up publicly in support of them in these cases where I do not have their consent to do so, they ask me not to or it feels like a risk I’m not prepared to take.

-The other type of support is publicly taking a stand.
-Please know that when someone stands up alone in support of someone facing defensive behaviors, it involves the greatest level of risk.
+Public but alone: The other type of support is publicly taking a stand.
+Please know that when someone stands up alone in support of someone else facing these defensive behaviors, it involves the greatest level of risk.
 But it often takes one person standing up to create some momentum that can turn the tide.

-The next type of support is to stand up with a group to disarm defensive techniques.
-Being part of a group increases safety, as effort and the repercussions are shared between all.
-Working as a group can also be a powerful way to disarm and set a standard for the group or organization.
+Public and together: The next type of support is to stand up with a group to disarm defensive techniques.
+Being part of a group increases safety, as the effort involved and the repercussions are shared between all.
+Working as a group can also be a powerful tool in setting a standard for a group or organization.

 Risks and when and who should take them

 The fear is real.
 By moving into action you risk having a similar backlash acted out on you.
-Therefore, when moving from bystander to public action you need to assess the level of risk and whether you are ready and able to handle the potential backlash.
-Sometimes a cis-gendered, white or male ally to whom society affords a certain level of power and privilege may be the best person to “take the charge”, because in naming and working to disarm backlash behaviours, they may face lesser risk than others.
+This backlash can escalate to life-threatening levels for yourself and the person you are supporting.
+Therefore, when moving from bystander to action you need to assess the level of risk for yourself and for the person you are supporting and move into action with consent of the person you are supporting.
+When it is not safe to do so the best course of action is to offer support privately.
+Sometimes a cis-gendered and/or white ally to whom society affords a certain level of power and privilege may be the best person to “take the charge”, because in naming and working to disarm backlash behaviours, they may face lesser risk than others.

 But what about false claims?